micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ## Features
-• _Automated Documentation ReadyTensor_: Extracts and processes documentation from various sources(?) while maintaining structural integrity.
+• _Automated Documentation ReadyTensor_: Extracts and processes documentation from a sample dataset while maintaining structural integrity.
 • _Vector Database Storage_: Uses Chroma (or FAISS?) as a scalable and optimized backend for storing embeddings and document metadata.
 • _Semantic Search with OpenAI Embeddings_: Enables intelligent, context-aware lookup of relevant documentation sections, significantly improving search efficiency.
 • _RAG-based Q&A System_: Employs Retrieval-Augmented Generation to provide precise and contextually accurate answers to user queries.
-• _Preserves Code Blocks & Formatting_: Ensures that retrieved documentation retains its original structure, including syntax highlighting and paragraph integrity.
-• _Modern UI with ?_: Offers an interactive and intuitive querying experience, making documentation searches seamless for users.
+• _Minimal UI_: Offers an interactive and intuitive querying experience, making documentation searches easy for users.
 • _Fast and Scalable Processing_: Efficient indexing and retrieval mechanisms allow for quick searches across large documentation sets.
-• _Continuous Updates_: Automatically refreshes stored documentation at regular intervals to keep information up-to-date.

 ## Installation Instructions